 A roof can be further distinguished by any number of features, including chimney, dormers, cornices, turrets, finials, and eaves, which further contribute to the character of a building.
-Roofing materials can also be a distinguishing feature of a roof, but most roofs have been re-clad with modern asphalt shingles.
+Roofing materials are also a distinguishing feature of a roof, including standing seam metal, slate, cement or metal shingles, and terra cotta tiles, but many roofs have been re-clad with modern asphalt shingles.
 Retaining the original roof shape and pitch, as well as associated features, is important since changes to the roof can significantly alter the appearance of a building.

-- 1. Retain original roof shapes, materials, and associated characteristics. - Retain and preserve functional features of the roof such as dormers, and decorative sable trim such as finials and sawnwork. - b.
-It is not appropriate to remove or cover original eaves or cornices or roof dormers. - c.
-Metal roofing is not appropriate on the roof of the main building or on front porches.

-2. Retain original chimneys.
+- 1. Retain original roof shapes, materials, and associated characteristics. - a.
+Retain and preserve decorative and functional features of the roof such as dormers, finials, cresting, and built-in gutters. - b.
+It is not appropriate remove, cover, or wrap original eaves or cornices. - c.
+It is not appropriate to remove original roof dormers. - d.
+Corrugated, 5V-groove, or wide sheet metal is not appropriate on the roof of the main building or on front porches. - 2.
+Retain original chimneys. - a.

-- a.
 Retain original or reconstructed original chimneys. - Install a chimney cap so that it does not diminish the original design of the chimney, require removal of decorative features, or damage historic materials. - c.
 If rebuilding a chimney is necessary, use historically appropriate materials.
-It is not appropriate to use simulated masonry materials. - Altering the character of a chimney by painting, parging, or otherwise covering historically-exposed masonry materials is not appropriate. - e.
+It is not appropriate to use simulated masonry materials. - d.
+Altering the character of a chimney by painting, parging, or otherwise covering historically- exposed masonry materials is not appropriate. - e.
 Reducing the height of chimney stacks, while retaining the appearance that a stack exists, can be considered based on a professional contractor's assessment of their condition.
 If a chimney stack is destroyed or the height reduced by an act of nature, then retain any remainder of the stack and cap the chimney.
 Retain and store loose bricks for possible future reconstruction. - f.
 Small chimneys that originally served as enclosures for stove pipes can be removed if determined to be of no architectural or historical significance. - 3.
-Repair original roofing materials and features unless substantial deterioration warrants replacement. - Repair original specialty materials such as tile, slate, and metal by replacing only the deteriorated sections with in-kind materials.
-Unless more than 35% of the total surface is deteriorated.
+Repair original roofing materials and features unless substantial deterioration warrants replacement. - a.
+Repair original specialty materials such as tile, slate, and metal by replacing only deteriorated sections unless more than 35% of the total surface is deteriorated. - b.
+Use in-kind materials when repairing localized areas of deteriorated roofing. - c.
+Repair deteriorated flashing by installing new to match the existing.
+Unfinished metal flashing is not appropriate. - d.
+It is not appropriate to remove or replace original features that are deteriorated but repairable.